Live chat by BoldChat

 LONDON - It made for great headlines, but the fact that the UK version of Coca-Cola's Dasani brand bottled water comes out of the London public supply should hardly have come as a surprise.

-"Coke's in hot water," "Eau dear" and "The real sting" were three good examples of the newspaper headline writer's art, but the only real difference between Dasani and many other bottled waters is that the humble origin of the product is firmly in the spotlight.
+"Coke's in hot water," "Eau dear" and "The real sting" were three good examples of the newspaper headline writer's art, but the only real difference between Dasani and many other bottled drinks of water is that the humble origin of the product is firmly in the spotlight.

-Most of the supermarket own-label bottled waters consist of treated mains water.
-They may be dechlorinated, filtered further, purified using ultraviolet light and have minerals either added or subtracted.
+Most of the supermarket's own-label bottled waters consist of treated mains water.
+They may be dechlorinated, filtered further, purified using ultraviolet light, and have minerals either added or subtracted.
 They may also be carbonated.

 In short, they are subjected to many of the same treatments that source waters undergo to satisfy public health requirements after being pumped up from the ground.